hydra3333/vapoursynth-cnr3/src/handover_documents/FINAL_DOCS/Document_B_CNR3_Restart_Work_Plan_and_Current_State_v3_2_9_1.md

 beyond N==1; post-K.1G KDT cleanup; the real `VSFrame` return (from K.1B, now retiring inside branch-(c));
 fmParallel (a correctness phase); typed-row-pointer-vs-memcpy (a measured fmParallel performance phase, proven bit-exact-output identical).

+**[2026-06-23] Owed (CMS-text decision) — AS4 vs `discharge_all` atomicity-wording discrepancy:**
+`discharge_all()` takes one lock per token via `unpin_frame()`, while CMS §8.7 AS4 specifies one lock acquisition for the whole list.
+Correctness-safe today (INV-B2 guarantees no slot being discharged can vanish mid-walk); a register-vs-code WORDING discrepancy only.
+RULE ON before multi-pin recovery relies on it.
+Options: (a) relax AS4 wording to per-token, or (b) add a single-lock batch-discharge variant to match the register.
+Tied to the branch-(d) recovery step where multi-pin carriage first appears.
+(Records the decision as owed; does NOT change CMS §8.7 or `discharge_all`.)

 **Acceptance method unchanged:** four-way (Debug N/N exit 0; Release N/N exit 0; Release
 `--force-fail-for-harness-proof` (N-1)/N exit 1; Release `--verbose` N/N exit 0, all priors) + the